AntiPwr/AntiPwr.github.io/root/wiki/Current Question.md

 </div>
 <!-- taxonomy-table-section:end -->

 <!-- not-for-live-publishing:start -->
 <!--
 # Linearity vs. Laterality

 The current [[Question]] focuses on exploring the coexistence and reconciliation of linear and lateral-minded creatures, as well as anything in between.
-It seeks to find a harmonious balance between these opposing mindsets within the [[Omnis]].
+In this context, "linear" refers to an individualistic, microcosmic, and sequential approach to existence and creation, while "lateral" refers to a collectivist, macrocosmic, and holistic approach.
+The Question seeks to find a harmonious balance between these opposing mindsets within the [[Omnis]].

 ## Role of the Creators

-- **Bin 0 ([[Scape]])**: The Omnis aims to produce the most lateral-minded person as the Creator of Bin 0, emphasizing dynamic interactions, creativity, and spontaneous evolution.
+- **Bin 0 ([[Scape]])**: The Omnis aims to produce the most lateral-minded person as the Creator of Bin 0, emphasizing collectivist, macrocosmic, and lateral approaches to achieving a perfect universe.
 This universal soul entity is known as the [[nth Creator]].

-- **Bin 1 ([[Other Side]])**: Conversely, the most linear-minded person is sought to lead Bin 1, focusing on order, structure, and sequential progression.
+- **Bin 1 ([[Other Side]])**: Conversely, the most linear-minded person is sought to lead Bin 1, focusing on individualistic, microcosmic, and linear approaches to perfection.
 This universal soul entity is known as the [[1st Creator]].

 ### Universal Goal